Supportive Advising for the Transfer Process

 If students have shown an interest in learning more about transfer options available to them, quality advice must be available regarding fulfillment of 2YC degree completion and 4YC transfer requirements.
 It is important that the information they receive is consistent across faculty and institutions.

 After completing a degree at your 2YC, to where do your students typically transfer?
 Does your 2YC have a strong articulation agreement with these 4YC?
 Knowing the answers to these questions is essential for 2YC faculty to best advise potential transfer students.
 If your institution has articulation agreements in place, familiarize yourself with the particulars: what are the criteria for articulation? (e.g., completed A.S. degree?
 GPA requirements?); what 2YC geosciences courses count toward 4YC geosciences degree completion?
 It is also important that you have a sense of the expected timeline to degree completion if coming in with an A.S. and general costs associated with this timeline.
 If your institution does not have an articulation agreement, you may want to research the process of establishing one.
-Eleanor Camann of Red Rocks Community College discusses the successes and challenges of establishing a statewide transfer agreement in Colorado.
+The more you know about how the systems work, the more you can help minimize "transfer shock."

 Where possible, share resources about transfer information on a departmental website (City College of San Francisco Earth Sciences Department majors and transfer information).
 This collective resource is useful to students and faculty alike, and can be particularly helpful to adjunct faculty who may not have the same institutional awareness that full-time faculty have.
 Discussing general information on transfer options at annual departmental faculty meetings would be useful so students get correct, consistent information from all instructors.